What is Percodan and how is it used?

 In acute salicylate overdose, severe acid-base and electrolyte disturbances may occur and are complicated by hyperthermia and dehydration, and coma.
 Respiratory alkalosis occurs early while hyperventilation is present, but is quickly followed by metabolic acidosis.
 Serious symptoms such as depression, coma, and respiratory failure progress rapidly.

 Salicylism (chronic salicylate toxicity) may be noted by symptoms such as dizziness, tinnitus, difficulty hearing, nausea, vomiting, diarrhea, and mental confusion.
 More severe salicylism may result in respiratory alkalosis.

-Reye Syndrome: Aspirin should not be used in children or teenagers for viral infections, with or without fever, because of the risk of Reye syndrome with concomitant use of aspirin in certain viral illnesses.
+- Aspirin should not be used in children or teenagers for viral infections, with or without fever, because of the risk of Reye syndrome [see WARNINGS]

 Aspirin (acetylsalicylic acid) works by inhibiting the body’s production of prostaglandins, including prostaglandins involved in inflammation.
 Prostaglandins cause pain sensations by stimulating muscle contractions and dilating blood vessels throughout the body.
 In the CNS, aspirin works on the hypothalamus heat-regulating center to reduce fever, however, other mechanisms may be involved.